The Life of the Alienated Parent

 The trauma reenactment narrative represents a false drama created by the pathology of the alienating parent, in which the targeted parent is being assigned the trauma reenactment role as the “abusive parent;” the child is being induced into accepting the trauma reenactment role as the supposedly “victimized child;” and the alienating parent adopts the role of the “protective parent.”
 None of this false drama, however, is true.
 The parenting of the targeted parent is entirely in normal range, and the child is in no danger and does not need any protection from that parent.

 A major impediment for victimized parents is that the problem is largely systemic in nature, as support services for alienated parents are virtually non-existent, and support services for their children are also in short supply.
 When parents of alienated children attempt to bring their concerns to child welfare authorities, as parental alienation is a form of child abuse and thus a child protection matter, these agencies often disregard the problem, and when they do become involved, rarely share their findings in family court child custody hearings, despite the fact that this information will serve the best interests of the child.

 As much as targeted parents desperately want to save their children, they cannot rescue their children from the quicksand by jumping into the quicksand with them.
 If they do, they will both perish.
-Instead, they must have their feet firmly planted on the ground, steady in your own emotional and psychological health, and then extend your hand to retrieve your child.
+Instead, they must have their feet firmly planted on the ground, steady in their own emotional and psychological health, and then extend their hand to retrieve their child.
 But even then, given the nature of parental alienation and its profoundly damaging effects on a child, a child may not grasp the parent’s hand.